 Recipe Note

-A: Absolutely.
-You can inject and rub the turkey up to 24 hours in advance.
-Store it covered in the refrigerator until you're ready to smoke it.
+Yes — inject and rub the turkey up to 24 hours in advance.
+Cover and refrigerate until you're ready to smoke, which actually gives the flavors more time to penetrate.

 Nutrition